 TAKE TIME FOR YOU

-You know that inflight announcement: "If you are travelling with a child or someone who requires assistance, secure your mask on first, and then assist the other person".
+You know that inflight announcement: "If you are traveling with a child or someone who requires assistance, secure your mask on first, and then assist the other person".
 This is a real thing people.
 Learn it and live it.

 Leave me a comment below and let me know what adventures or leaps you are about to take or curious to take.
 You are also welcome to email me: Rita@mintpear.com.